Fleet Van Insurance - What Is It And Do You Need It? | Checkatrade

 It’s for businesses that own between 2-25 vehicles, insuring them on one policy, rather than having individual policies for each vehicle.

-- Fleet van insurance will help to minimise the disruption to your business if one of your work vehicles is stolen or involved in an accident.
+• Fleet van insurance is designed to help minimise potential disruption to your business (for example if one of your work vehicles is stolen or involved in an accident)

-- It’ll also protect your business from crippling legal fees and/or compensation costs if a third-party claims to have suffered a loss or injury due to one of your work vehicles.
+• It also protects your business from crippling legal fees and/or compensation costs.
+You are covered if a third-party claims to have suffered a loss or injury due to one of your work vehicles.

 Some of the features you’ll typically see in a fleet van insurance policy include: